Trauma Recovery Services of Arizona

 What are the common psychological issues experienced by first responders?

 PTSD can occur after you witness or experience a traumatic event.

 Feelings of guilt or blame

 In addition to PTSD, First Responders also have an increased risk of developing substance abuse disorders, depression, and suicide.

 What psychological treatments are helpful for first responders?

 At Trauma Recovery Services of Arizona, Jordanna provides confidential counseling services and treatment plans for tailored to each individual’s needs.
 Many First Responders benefit from eye movement desensitization and reprocessing (EMDR) and cognitive behavioral therapy.

 Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy that is an effective treatment for mental health conditions including trauma, anxiety, addiction disorders, and more.
 EMDR includes eight treatment stages focusing on the past, present, and future to heal and transform wounds that may be causing your symptoms.
 EMDR therapy helps the brain process traumatic memories and allows normal healing.
 After successful EMDR, the flight, fight or freeze response from the traumatic event is resolved.

 EMDR is recognized as an effective front line treatment for PTSD and is supported by the Department of Defense, the American Psychological Association & the World Health Organization as an effective treatment for the resolution of PTSD.
 Jordanna is an EMDR trained Psychotherapist and is a Member of EMDRIA.

-If you’re a first responder, whether you’re struggling with symptoms of PTSD, relationship problems or another mental health issue, call Trauma Recovery Services of Arizona or book an appointment online.
+If you’re a first responder, whether you’re struggling with symptoms of PTSD, relationship problems or another mental health issue, call Trauma Recovery Services of Arizona to book an appointment.